Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/vpn.md

     - Speed of setup: can be setup in hours, VPN is a the quickest to be setup compared to other private connection technologies
     - VPN can be used for Direct Connect backup or they can be used over the Direct Connect for adding a layer of encryption

+## Dead Peer Detection (DPD)

+- It is a mechanism through which we can detect liveliness of IPSec VPN connection
+- DPD is optional setting
+- VPN peers can decide during the IKE Phase 1 if they want to use DPD
+- If DPD is enabled AWS continuously (every 10 seconds) sends DPD (R-U-THERE) messages to customer gateway (CGW) and waits for the R-U-THERE-ACK
+- If there is no response for 3 consecutive requests, then the DPD times out
+- By default when DPD occurs the gateways will delete the security associations.
+During this process the alternate IPSec tunnel can be used (if there is one)
+- Default DPD timeout value is 30 sec which can be set higher
+- DPD uses UDP port 500 or UDP port 4500 to send DPD messages
+- When DPD timeout occurs, the following actions can happen:
+    - *Clear* (default action): end the IPSec IKE session, stop the tunnel and clear the routes
+    - *Restart*: AWS restarts the IKE phase 1
+    - *None*: take no action
+- Customer router must support DPD when using dynamic routing with BGP
+- VPN tunnel can still be terminated due to inactivity or idle connection.
+We can set up appropriate idle timeout or setup hosts which sends ICMP ping requests to each other every 5-10 seconds

 ## Accelerated Site-to-Site VPN

 - Performance enhancement for AWS Site-to-Site VPN that uses the AWS global network, the same network used for Global Accelerator and CloudFront